gorgonia/cu/dnn/INCOMPLETES_REPORT.md

 ./generated_backend.go:25:49: not enough arguments in call to _Cfunc_cudnnBackendCreateDescriptor
 	have (*_Ctype_cudnnBackendDescriptor_t)
 	want (_Ctype_cudnnBackendDescriptorType_t, *_Ctype_cudnnBackendDescriptor_t)
-./generated_enums.go:126:2: ConvolutionMode redeclared in this block
-	previous declaration at ./convolution.go:126:6 ./generated_enums.go:133:2: PointwiseMode redeclared in this block
-	previous declaration at ./generated_enums.go:25:63 ./generated_enums.go:259:2: Activation redeclared in this block
+./generated_enums.go:259:2: Activation redeclared in this block
-	previous declaration at ./generated_activation.go:10:6 ./generated_enums.go:276:6: DataType redeclared in this block
-	previous declaration at ./generated_enums.go:120:43 ./generated_enums.go:279:2: Float redeclared in this block
-	previous declaration at ./generated_enums.go:123:43 ./generated_enums.go:280:2: Double redeclared in this block
-	previous declaration at ./generated_enums.go:124:43 ./generated_enums.go:563:2: Activation redeclared in this block
+	previous declaration at ./generated_activation.go:10:6 ./generated_enums.go:563:2: Activation redeclared in this block
 	previous declaration at ./generated_enums.go:259:31 ./generated_enums.go:574:2: Activation redeclared in this block